Prof. Dr. Sofronio P. Kalaw serves as a member of the CHED`s quality assessment team in Biology in C

 CLSU Professor named CHED journ tech commitee chair

-The Commission on Higher Education (CHED) designated the Departments of Biology and Chemistry as Centers of Development in Biology and Chemistry, respectively.
+The Commission on Higher Education (CHED) designated the Department of Biology as Center of Excellence in 2015.